 I also have a dog afraid of loud noises.
 We got him a "thunder shirt" which did help.
 For really bad times, like to 4th of July fireworks, the vet gave us a prescription sedative called alprazolam, gave him 1 pill a half hour before the shooting of fireworks started.
 He fell asleep and never knew it happened!
 This is a last resort fix, not to be used on a regular basis, but it sure made our holiday more fun.

 The absolute worst thing you can do is coddle your dog and pet it.
 What you are doing is reinforcing that it is ok for your dog to be afraid.
-Just act calm and self assured and your dog will pick up on it.
-Thundershirts, medication, etc may sometimes be necessary for difficult cases.

 I have a five year old Shih Tzu that I would walk three times a day everyday.
 We recently had a pretty large thunderstorm, and my dog is terrified of thunder.
 However, the noises aren't what bothers him, it is the vibration of the ground.
 We live near an airport, so he feels the vibration from the airplanes and connects that with the vibration of the thunder, and becomes extremely afraid.